ankursharma319/rust_scratch_pad/README.md

 Sync trait indicates that it is safe for the type implementing Sync to be referenced from multiple threads.
 Most are, but some like `Rc`, `RefCell` are not. `Mutex` implements Sync.

 `Arc<T>` (atomic reference counting) is like `Rc<T>` but thread safe (well the increment and decrement of the reference counters is thread safe, not necessarily operations on thing it points to) and can be moved into other threads.

+## Trait objects

+A trait object points to both an instance of a type implementing our specified trait and a table used to look up trait methods on that type at runtime.
+Therefore trait objects must be specified as pointers or smart pointers and with `dyn` keyword.
+E.g. `Box<dyn Draw>` where `Draw` is a trait that we want the arg to have implemented.
+A slight runtime cost compared to pure compile time generics for e.g.

+Suppose we want to have a container (vector) which can contain multiple types.
+Can have a container of enums or have a container of these trait objects.
+If we already have all the types which container can contain in our crate, enums maybe better.
+But sometimes, we want users of our library to add their own types.
+Trait objects useful in those cases.

+Doing this `struct Screen<T: Draw> { components: Vec<T> }` would have limited T to be a single type.